Kitware/SMQTK/docs/quickstarts/create_external_plugin.rst

 For example, the :class:`~smqtk.algorithms.classifier.Classifier` interface documents ``get_labels`` as raising a ``RuntimeError`` specifically if no model is loaded to access class labels.
-Alternatively, :class:`~smqtk.algorithms.classifier.Classifier` documents for the ``_classify`` method that the input parameter ``d`` will be an instance of the :class:`~smqtk.representation.DescriptorElement` class and should return a specifically formatted dictionary.
+Additionally, :class:`~smqtk.algorithms.classifier.Classifier` documents for the ``_classify_arrays`` method that the input parameter ``array_iter`` should be an iterable type containing instances of the :class:`~smqtk.representation.DescriptorElement` class and should return an iterable type (usually a generator) of specifically formatted dictionaries.

 This implementation happens to be compliant with the defaults of the :class:`~smqtk.utils.configuration.Configurable` interface because all of its